dc-js/dc.js/docs/api-latest.md

 Get or set chart-specific options for all child charts.
 This is equivalent to calling [.options](#dc.baseMixin+options) on each child chart.

-Note: currently you must call this before `compose` in order for the options to be propagated.

 **Kind**: instance method of [<code>compositeChart</code>](#dc.compositeChart)

 | Param | Type |